 - Crosswind (midfield) join involves joining at circuit height from the dead side, at 90° to the runway, then turning downwind to join the circuit direction.
 It is essentially the 'second half' of an overhead join but lacks the opportunity to observe the traffic pattern from above.
 Watch out for traffic already established on the downwind leg and fast climbing traffic from below. - Base leg join involves joining directly to the base leg of the circuit.
-Watch the downwind leg carefully and ensure that you have not joined on the inside of any traffic that is already on the base leg. - Straight in approaches are not recommended because they do not give much opportunity to observe potentially conflicting circuit traffic.
+Watch the downwind leg carefully and ensure that you have not joined on the inside of any traffic that is already on the base leg. - 3 Straight in approaches are not recommended because they do not give much opportunity to observe potentially conflicting circuit traffic.

-Sample exchange for arriving aircraft at an aerodrome with an AFIS The following gives an outline of a typical radio exchange at an aerodrome with an A/G unit.
+Sample exchange for arriving aircraft at an aerodrome with an AFIS The following gives an outline of a typical radio exchange at an aerodrome with an AFIS unit.
 For more details of radiotelephony (RT) procedures please see CAP 413 - www.caa.co.uk/cap413 , which is the authoritative guide to RT procedures in the UK.
 Explanation Exchange As per contacting an enroute ATSU, including the request in the initial call will help the FISO respond appropriately.
-"Duxford Information, G-DOME for joining information."
-They may respond with "pass your message".
-"G-DOME, Duxford Information, pass your message."
-Pass position and altitude.
-"G-DOME is a PA28 inbound to you from Old Sarum, currently 10 NM to south at 2300 ft on QNH 1024."
+"Duxford Information, G-DOME, 10 NM south of Duxford, request join."
+They will likely respond the relevant aerodrome information to allow you to plan your arrival.
+"G-DOME, Duxford Information, runway 24L in use, left hand circuit, QFE 1019."
+This all requires read-back.
+"Runway 24L, left hand circuit, QFE 1019, G-DOME."
 The request to report downwind is not a formal instruction as you would receive from an air traffic controller.
 It is merely a reporting request that is consistent with local procedures.
 They may give you traffic information in the circuit.
 If not, you may ask for this, although it should be treated as advisory only.
-"G-ME roger, runway in use 24 with a left hand circuit, QFE 1019.
-Currently two in the circuit.
-Report joining downwind."
+"G-ME, report joining downwind."
 While you should conform with such requests if possible, it is your decision as PIC whether or not you do.
 Either way, you should announce what you are doing.
 Assuming the reporting request is acceptable; this can be responded to with 'wilco' - meaning you will comply.
-"Runway 24L with a left hand circuit, QFE 1019.
-Wilco, G-ME." - "G-ME joining downwind." - "G-ME roger, currently one on final.
-Report turning final for 24L."
+"Wilco, G-ME." - "G-ME joining downwind." - "G-ME roger, currently one on final.
+Report final runway 24L."

-Explanation Exchange - "Wilco, G-ME."
+Sample exchange for arrival aircraft Explanation Exchange - "Wilco, G-ME."
 "G-ME final 24L."
 The term "land at your discretion" is used by AFISOs to aircraft on final.
 It emphasises that it is the aircraft's decision as to whether to land or not.
 It is not a landing clearance as you would receive from an aerodrome controller.
 You should ensure the runway is indeed clear before landing.
-"G-ME roger, land at your discretion, wind 280° at 9 kts." - "G-ME roger."
+"G-ME roger, land at your discretion, wind 280°/9 kts." - "Roger, G-ME."
 Once on the ground, AFISOs in the UK issue taxiing instructions.
 "G-ME taxi to the end of the runway, vacate at Delta and then to the western apron."
 You should ensure they are safe to carry out.
 If you are unsure of the assigned route, stop and ask for clarification, although do not stop on the runway.
 "Vacate at Delta and taxi to the western apron, G-ME."
 Depending on how familiar you are with an aerodrome you may need clarification about where to park.
-While not really a matter of pressing flight safety, you should ensure you are not (for example) stealing someone's parking space "G-ME request parking." - "G-ME park between the brown PA28 and the yellow Super Cub." - "Roger between the PA28 and the Cub, G-ME."
+While not a pressing matter of flight safety, you should ensure you are not stealing someone's parking space.
+"G-ME request parking." - "G-ME park between the brown PA28 and the yellow Super Cub." - "Roger between the PA28 and the Cub, G-ME."